SkyBlueRW/PortCon/README.md

 ### Black-Litterman

 Black-Litterman is a Bayesian based method for robust portfolio.
-Suppose r is the security return vector. $\mu$ and $\Sigma$ are their expected value and covariance matrix respectively..
+Suppose r is the security return vector. $\mu$ and $\Sigma$ are their expected value and covariance matrix respectively.
+Black-Litterman is performing the following Bayesian procedures.
+The final portfolio is based on a prior in the form of an existing portfolio as a starting point and mix it with investor views for final portfolio.

 $$
 \begin{aligned}